maykar/plex_assistant/README.md

 Control commands are the only ones that don't require the `"on"` or `"on the"` before the device name.

 I've tried to take into account many different ways that commands could be phrased.
-If you find a phrase that isn't working and you feel should be implemented, please make an issue.
+If you find a phrase that isn't working and you feel should be implemented, please make an issue or give the keyword replacement option a try (see below).

 ## Advanced Configuration